andrew/ultimate-awesome/README.md

 - [awesome-cvelabs](https://github.com/fluidattacks/awesome-cvelabs) - A list of all awesome CVELabs.
 - [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
 Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
 Perfect for beginn.
 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
-- [awesome-banking-tech](https://github.com/gtonic/awesome-banking-tech) - A curated list of banking technologies and resources.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
 - [awesome-monocular-3D-reconstruction](https://github.com/LinZhuoChen/awesome-monocular-3D-reconstruction) - A list of papers about monocular reconstruction (processing).